-To summarize, in rejection-free PA one execution of the equilibration routine consists of the steps: \begin{enumerate} \item Perform $n_\text{f}$ $n$-fold way spin updates per site. \item Calculate $\hat t = \max_k t_k$. \item Perform $n$-fold way spin updates until every replica has reached time $\hat t$. \end{enumerate} After completing this update, observables are measured as ensemble averages as in the original algorithm.
-At high temperatures this corresponds to of the order of $n_\text{f}$ MCS whereas at low temperatures it is equivalent to orders of magnitudes more MCS (see Fig.~\ref{fig:performanceSU} below).\@
+To summarize, in rejection-free PA one execution of the equilibration routine consists of the steps: \begin{enumerate} \item Perform $n_\text{f}$ $n$-fold way spin updates per site. \item Calculate $\hat t = \max_k t_k$. \item Perform $n$-fold way spin updates until every replica has reached time $\hat t$. \end{enumerate} After completing this update, observables are estimated as population averages as in the original algorithm.
+At high temperatures this corresponds to of the order of $n_\text{f}$ MCS whereas at low temperatures it is equivalent to orders of magnitudes more MCS (see Fig.~\ref{fig:performanceSU} in Sec.~\ref{sec:effectOfSweepSchedOnEquil} below).\@